Breathe Freely

 Watch: Respiratory protection – What is it & how do you use it correctly?

-As our faces come in all shapes and sizes, each wearer needs to be supplied with a respirator which fits them properly.
-Fit testing is a method which demonstrates how well a respirator fits a persons face and is essential to make sure that the respirator works correctly and is comfortable to wear.
+As our faces come in all shapes and sizes, each worker needs a respirator that fits them.
+Fit testing is a way of knowing how well a respirator fits a worker’s face.
+Fit testing is essential to make sure that the respirator works correctly and is comfortable to wear.

 Watch: Respiratory protection – Fit testing